core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * If a peer A is a CAPABLE device, it SHOULD run KUDOS only in FS mode and SHOULD NOT run KUDOS as initiator in no-FS mode.
 That is, when sending a KUDOS message, it SHOULD set to 0 the 'p' bit of the 'x' byte in the OSCORE Option value.
 An exception applies in the following cases.

-   * The peer A is running KUDOS with another peer B, which A has learned to not a non-CAPABLE device (and hence not able to run KUDOS in FS mode).
+   * The peer A is running KUDOS with another peer B, which A has learned to be a non-CAPABLE device (and hence not able to run KUDOS in FS mode).

       Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk and it MUST do so.
 From then on, the peer A will perform every execution of KUDOS with the peer B in no-FS mode, including after a possible reboot.